 I don't have any problem speak English or Spanish but at the same time?
 Ay, chicos, you are not nice to me!
 Which language shall I address people in?

-Maybe the language confusion for me is bigger because both languages are my secondaries.
-Or maybe it is because I'm from such a homogeny country where we only have one official language – even though most people have a decent level of English.
-I don’t know.
-At least my confusion of which language to address people in was enormous.
+Maybe the language confusion for me is bigger because both languages are my secondaries languages.
+Or maybe it is because I'm from such a homogeny country where we only have one official language?
+Even though most people in Denmark have a decent level of English, it is not an official language.

-The confusion and my awareness of the city's bilingualism properly became bigger because I was staying with Cuban friends with whom I as well speak Spanish.
 When you enter a shop or restaurant in Miami, you are mostly addressed in English.
 My standard reaction is to answer people in the language I’m addressed.
-However, I found it common – not just for my Cuban friends – that almost all Spanish speakers swift to Spanish with the biggest naturalness and expectation to get a respond in Spanish.
-Hence, I was normally responding waiters, shop assistants in English, whereas my Cuban friends quickly changed to Spanish and the conversation then continued in Spanish.
+However, I found it common that almost all Spanish speakers – not just for my Cuban friends –swift to Spanish with the biggest naturalness and expectation of getting a response in Spanish.

 Therefore, I was normally responding waiters or shop assistants in English.
 Whereas my Cuban friends would quickly change to Spanish, and the conversation would then continue in Spanish.
 How confused do you think I was?

 I know that the US does not have an official federal language and that Miami's bilingual community of, especially, Cubans is huge, so I should not be surprised.

 But still, I found it quite strange to be in the US excepting everyone to speak English to me, and then every conversation ended up in Spanish.
 For sure, Miami lives up to its nickname; Little Havana.